 Focus on what you can do at this moment, and it doesn’t need to be complicated.
 If you thrive most while problem-solving, look for a task that you can complete quickly.
 It could be responding to a few emails, or writing a blog post for a client.

 Or it could be mapping out the week’s tasks so you can create a plan.
 Whatever it is, know how to recognize when you’re spinning into “what if’s”, and how to bring yourself back to the present.

 A surefire way to kill your creativity is to only spend it on one project.
 Find a way to spend some time each day on a different client, different deliverable, or something entirely for yourself.
 (Something we should all be doing!)

-I mentioned this last episode, and will likely mention it again, because of how valuable these types of projects are.
+I’ve mentioned this before because of how valuable these types of projects are.
 Doing something for yourself, whether you share it or not, gives you a way to experiment and create without pressure.